 The indexation of the cost base of an asset is frozen as at 30 September 1999.
-For CGT events after that time the indexation factor is the CPI for the September 1999 quarter (123.4) divided by the CPI for the guarter in which you incurred costs relating to the asset.
-The result is rounded to three decimal places.
+For CGT events after that time, the indexation factor is the CPI for the September 1999 quarter (123.4) divided by the CPI for the quarter in which you incurred costs relating to the asset.
+The result is taken to three decimal places rounding up if the fourth decimal place is five or more.
 You may have different indexation factors for different amounts included in your cost base.

-Indexation method
+Indexation method page 7